 The Gay Travel Experience: Phnom Penh, Cambodia

 Phnom Penh is a common stop for backpackers making their way between Thailand and Vietnam, usually passing through Siem Reap as well.
 An important piece of advice for the gay traveler is that Phnom Penh is not a city for those seeking luxury.

 As you will read at the end of this article, the gay community is well tolerated in Cambodia.
 Phnom Penh has hosted pride events in years past, and LGBT citizens are not widely discriminated against, as in countries such as Malaysia and Indonesia.

-Gay Phnom Penh: Where to Stay
+Gay Phnom Penh: Hotels & Where to Stay

 I have heard that these listings (usually with no reviews) can be different from what is posted online.

-Phnom Penh Experiences for the Gay Traveler
+Phnom Penh Gay Travel Experiences

 Wat Ounalom was a great temple to see for about an hour.
 The area surrounding the temple is full of local monks and tourists in this area are sparse.
 I must admit, I found some adorable cats and I befriended one.

-S21 Genocide Museum
+Tuol Sleng S21 Genocide Museum

 I’m a guy who isn’t fazed by much.
 However, the combination of the intense audio guide and the gruesome and raw remnants of the torture shook me quite a bit.

 If you are sensitive or highly affected when it comes to stories about death, you may either want to skip the museum, or perhaps go along without the audio guide (to spare you the most gruesome details).

-All in all, I would recommend going and purchasing the audio guide if you are up for it.
+All in all, I recommend going and purchasing the audio guide if you are up for it.
 I think it is important to learn about the history of Cambodia and genocide in general.

 Where to Eat in Phnom Penh